 Go Beyond the Blooms

-“In general, if it is above freezing, there is probably something in the landscape which is in bloom — or if you’re a skunk cabbage, even below freezing,” he says.
+The first impression of a landscape may often come from the blooms of a flower, but Garrett Dienno believes that there are more resourceful ways to make the most of any garden.
+“In general, if it is above freezing, there is probably something in the landscape which is in bloom — or if you’re a skunk cabbage, even below freezing,” he mentions.

 Go With the Flow

-Ideas for Each Season to Add Color, Texture
+Landscaping Ideas for Each Season to Add Color and Texture

 - Anemone sylvestris, tiarella, variegated Solomon’s seal, and Kerria japonica “pleniflora.”